salsita/prism/docs/README.md

 }
 ```

 This Updater function yields two side effects **which are not executed** in the Updater and it also returns mutated Model.
 We said that these side effects are not executed, but how are these side effects useful when they are not executed?
 A good message for you, there's a library for Redux, which is also used in `redux-skeleton`.
-The library is called [redux-side-effects](https://github.com/salsita/redux-side-effects) which is doing exactly what we need, it collects all the yielded values in Reducers and executes them "out of order" so that they are executed right after updater mutates the Model.
+The library is called [redux-side-effects](https://github.com/salsita/redux-side-effects) which is doing exactly what we need, it collects all the yielded values in Updater and executes them "out of order" so that they are executed right after updater mutates the Model.

 **ADVANCED**
 In fact, calling a Generator returns an Iterable.
 Iterable is an interface which implements `next()` method.
 Therefore we can iterate over result of Generator result.